- Windows 10 has its own VPN provider that you can use to create VPN profiles and connect to VPN to remotely access a PC over the Internet.

 - Join our Windows 10 section to see what else you can do with Microsoft's operating system.

 - To master your VPN and take full advantage of it, feel free to explore our VPN Hub.

 More and more people are understanding the importance of securing their digital identity and computer network as soon as they boot Windows and get online.

-It’s why many users are turning to virtual private network solutions.
-Still, many are wondering if Windows 10 has a VPN so that they won’t have to install anything extra.
+It’s why many users are turning to VPN software solutions.
+Still, many are wondering if Windows 10 has a built-in VPN so that they won’t have to install anything extra.

-The short answer is yes, Windows 10 does have a VPN that you can configure to secure your Internet connection and remotely connect to another PC.
-But it doesn’t necessarily mean you should use it.
-It depends on what you want to do once connected to the VPN.
+Yes, Windows 10 does have a VPN that you can configure to secure your Internet connection and remotely connect to another PC.

 Where is VPN on Windows 10?